-In order to get access to mortgages, buyers are looking for different ways to get their down payments.
-Both sellers and real estate agents have learned more about vendor take back mortgages and are able to present them to buyers as a viable option to help them buy their dream homes.
+Buyers are looking for different ways to get down payments and access mortgages.
+Both sellers and real estate agents have learned more about vendor take back mortgages and can present them to buyers as a viable option to help them buy their dream homes.
 In turn, it also helps sellers get their houses off the market.

 - A buyer’s market.
 High inventory means lots of competition, putting a seller at a disadvantage.
-As a way to entice buyers to consider their property over the hundreds of other options available, a seller can offer to provide funding to a buyer who might not otherwise have access to the funds required to make an offer.
+To entice buyers to consider their property over the hundreds of other options available, a seller can offer funding to a buyer who might not otherwise have access to the funds required to make an offer.

 - It can get the seller’s home off the market while helping the buyer make a purchase that their finances might not have allowed when going the more traditional route.

-In both scenarios, the seller also has the added benefit of increased cash flow from the interest.
+In both scenarios, the seller also benefits from increased cash flow from the interest.

 The vendor take back mortgage offers three main benefits to the seller:

-For the buyer, the vendor take-back mortgage provides an additional type of financing option when you’re facing down payment or credit challenges.
+For the buyer, the vendor take-back mortgage provides an additional financing option when facing challenges with your down payment or credit history.

 As good as it sounds, the vendor take back mortgage does come with some warnings to sellers.

-- First, keep in mind that this type of mortgage is basically like a second mortgage.
+- First, remember that this type of mortgage is like a second one.

-- You could be faced with a buyer who is not willing or able to make their mortgage payments.
+- You could be faced with a buyer unwilling or unable to make their mortgage payments.
 When this happens, the payments can fall back on you for the balance of the sales price.

-- It costs money to work with an experienced lawyer who can draw up an agreement to protect you against loan defaults.
-That is a must since if the buyer defaults, the loan is at risk and so are your finances.
-As well, it’s a costly process to file for foreclosure.
+- Working with an experienced lawyer who can draw up an agreement to protect you against loan defaults costs money.
+That is a must since if the buyer defaults, the loan and your finances are at risk.
+It is also a costly process to file for foreclosure.

-Depending on the vendor take back mortgage setup, you’re going to have two loans to pay back.
+Depending on the vendor take back mortgage setup, you will have two loans to pay back.
 Often, buyers are tempted by the vendor take back mortgage to help provide the down payment to secure a mortgage from a bank.
 In the case of a conventional mortgage, you pay the down payment, and the bank pays the balance.
 You then make mortgage payments for the balance.

-In the case of a vendor take back mortgage, you might be given a portion or all of your down payment by the seller, you then pay the bank, and they transfer the funds to pay the balance of the purchase.
+In the case of a vendor take back mortgage, the seller might give you a portion or all of your down payment, you then pay the bank, and they transfer the funds to pay the purchase balance.
 You now have to begin paying back the seller for the down payment and the bank their mortgage payments.

-You have to calculate these monthly payments based on the agreed-upon payment schedule and interest to make sure that when combined, you can afford the payment required.
+You have to calculate these monthly payments based on the agreed-upon payment schedule and interest to ensure you can afford the required payment when combined.

-This a tool used primarily for investors and commercial properties.
+A vendor take back mortgage is primarily used for investors and commercial properties.

-- Sellers who own properties outright can face some hefty capital gains taxes when they sell.
+- Sellers who own investment properties outright can face hefty capital gains taxes when selling.
 A vendor take-back mortgage can help defer capital gains from the purchase price, resulting in impressive tax benefits for the seller.